Mikemike-22/Mikemike-22.github.io-triangle-tracker/README.md

-# {TRIANGLE-TRACKER}
+# TRIANGLE-TRACKER
-#### {An application that will output the type of triangle}, {21-02-2018}
+#### An application that will output the type of triangle, 21-02-2018
-#### By **{Michael Kipkorir}**
+#### By **Michael Kipkorir**
 ## Description
-{This is an apllication that will confirm if the inputs entered will form a triangle or not.
-If it forms a triangle, it will determine the type of a triangle and output the result}
+This is an apllication that will confirm if the inputs entered will form a triangle or not.
+If it forms a triangle, it will determine the type of a triangle and output the result.
 ## Setup/Installation Requirements
-{a functional web browser}
+a functional web browser
 ## Known Bugs
-{There are no known bugs in the application.}
+There are no known bugs in the application.
 ## Technologies Used
-{The languages used in the development of the application are html, css and java script}
+The languages used in the development of the application are html, css and java script
 ## Support and contact details
-{Incase of any bugs or any other issue, you can fork the repositorty and make the necesarry chanf}
+Incase of any bugs or any other issue, you can fork the repositorty and make the necesarry changes.
 ### License
 MIT License